MicrosoftDocs/microsoft-academic-services/academic-services/graph/network-similarity-databricks-getsimilarity.md

 ---
 # NetworkSimilarity.getSimilarity Function

-### Compute similarity score between two entities using a network similarity resource.
+### Compute similarity score between two entities.

 ## getSimilarity(EntityId1, EntityId2)

-Returns the similarity score between two entities using the specific network similarity resource.
+Returns the similarity score between two entities.
 Score returned is between [-1, 1], with bigger number representing higher similarity.
 If either of the entity IDs are not in the resource file, the retrun value will be zero.